Living with memory loss

 Not everyone with a brain tumour will experience memory difficulties, and for those that do, the symptoms and severity will differ.
 Learn more about how brain tumours can affect memory and read top tips to help cope with memory loss.

-Get a copy of our Patient Guide to help you feel confident when discussing treatment and care options with your medical team.
+Get a copy of our Brain Tumour Information Pack to help you feel confident when discussing treatment and care options with your medical team.

 Our brain controls all of our cognitive functions including reasoning, attention, language and memory.